ozontech/file.d/plugin/output/splunk/README.md

 * `max_idle_conn_duration` - idle keep-alive connections are closed after this duration.
 By default idle connections are closed after `10s`.
 * `max_conn_duration` - keep-alive connections are closed after this duration.
+If set to `0` - connection duration is unlimited.
 By default connection duration is unlimited.

 <br>